Thursday, June 28, 2007

 18 fresh sage leaves

-(I chopped the leeks and sage more finely in the food processor)
+(I chopped the leeks and sage in the food processor)

-I used 1/2 cup of the hot mushroom soaking water instead of plain water to dissolve the coagulator (I used nigari-- two of those little packets you get with the soymilk machine).
+I used 1/2 cup of the hot mushroom soaking water instead of plain water to dissolve the coagulator (I used nigari).
 I added the prepared veggies and herbs to the hot soymilk when it got to just over 180 degrees F, then drizzled in the dissolved nigari, stirred gently and briefly, covered the pan and let set for 10 minutes.

 The tofu curds

-I stirred the curds briefly again and then scooped them into two of the little plastic tofu boxes you get with the soymilk machine, but, if you have a nice wooden tofu mold you can do the whole batch in that.
+I stirred the curds briefly again and then scooped them into two of the little plastic tofu boxes you often get with soymilk machines, but which you can purchase separately.
+If you have a nice wooden tofu mold (or in Canada here)you can do the whole batch in that.

 Curds in the tofu molds before pressing

-I use a kind of juy-rigged pressing system.
+I use a kind of jury-rigged pressing system.
 (Jury-rigged or Jerry-rigged?
 Jury-built or Jerry-built?
 Although their etymologies are obscure and their meanings overlap, these are two distinct expressions.
 Something poorly built is “jerry-built.”
 Something rigged up temporarily in a makeshift manner with materials at hand, often in an ingenious manner, is “jury-rigged.”
 “Jerry-built” always has a negative connotation, whereas one can be impressed by the cleverness of a jury-rigged solution.
-Many people cross-pollinate these two expressions and mistakenly say “jerry-rigged” or “jury-built.”) :
+Many people cross-pollinate these two expressions and mistakenly say “jerry-rigged” or “jury-built.”
+See also http://www.word-detective.com/2012/01/jerry-rig-jury-rig/) :

 I used 5/ 28 oz. cans of tomatoes and stacked the last 3 on a wooden cutting board placed over the first two cans to make the pressure even.
 That's about 9 lbs. and I pressed it for about 15 minutes.
 It's pretty firm tofu.
 It made 1 lb.
 2 oz.